 Iroquois Pipeline

-Location: Brookfield and Milford, CT; Dover and Athens, NY | Status: Pending in CT, Active in NY
+Location: Brookfield and Milford, CT; Dover and Athens, NY | Status: Active

-The Iroquois Pipeline is a natural gas transmission system that runs from northern New York to southeastern Connecticut to provide natural gas to central Long Island.
+The Iroquois Pipeline is a natural gas transmission system that runs from Canada, through New York to southeastern Connecticut to provide natural gas to central Long Island.
 The ExC Project includes an increase of 12,000 horsepower of compression and gas cooling at the compressor stations in Athens and Dover, NY, an increase of 24,000 horsepower at the compressor station in Brookfield, CT, and the addition of gas cooling at the compressor station in Milford, CT.

 In November 2021, the Federal Energy Regulatory Commission (FERC) completed the final Environmental Impact Statement (FEIS) for the ExC Project.
+In January 2023, Iroquois applied for an air quality permit in New York, which the CT Department of Energy and Environmental Protection (DEEP) then asked Iroquois to modify it in light of the new federal methane regulations.

 Action Opportunities: